bastian-pnptc/premaster/index.md

         date: anytime
       - title: Stuttgart, Germany
         content: >
-          Startup Autobahn — our most successful platform located in Stuttgart, Germany
+          Startup Autobahn — our most successful platform located in Stuttgart, Germany.

           Be part of our Business Development or Technology Scouting Team
         date: 5 months